Quantum Error Correction for Beginners: Digitization of quantum errors

-The ancilla blocks are then measured, projecting the data blocks into the state $E_j\ket{\psi'}_L$ with probability $|\alpha_j|^2$, after which the correction $E_j^{\dagger}$ is applied based on the syndrome result.
+The above assumes a non-degenerate quantum code\footnote{A degenerate quantum code is one where multiple unique errors can map to the same state, in the case of Eq. (\ref{eq:ancilla}) this would mean two operators $E_j$ and $E_j'$, under the unitary $U_{\text{QEC}}$ map $\ket{A_0}^X$ and $\ket{A_0}^Z$ to the same ancilla state}.
+The ancilla blocks are then measured, projecting the data blocks into the state $E_j\ket{\psi'}_L$ with probability $|\alpha_j|^2$.
+After measurement the correction $E_j^{\dagger}$ is applied based on the syndrome result.
 As the error operation $E_j$ is simply an element of $\mathcal{P}_N$, correcting for $X$ and $Z$ independently is sufficient to correct for all error operators (as $Y$ errors are corrected when a bit and phase error is detected and corrected on the same qubit).

-For very small systematic inaccuracies, the expansion co-efficient, $\alpha_0$, which corresponds to $E_0 = I^{\otimes N}$ will be very close to 1, with all other co-efficients small.
+For well designed gates, very small systematic inaccuracies lead to the expansion co-efficient $\alpha_0 \approx 1$, with all other coefficients, $\alpha_{j\neq 0} \ll 1$.
 Hence during correction there will be a very high probability that no error is detected.
-This is the digitization effect of quantum error correction.
-Since codeword states are specific eigenstates of the stabilizers, then the re-projection of the state when each stabilizer is measured forces any continuous noise operator to collapse to the discrete Pauli set, with the magnitude of the error dictating the probability that the data block is projected into discrete perturbation of a ``clean" state.
+This is the digitization effect of QEC.
+Since codeword states are eigenstates of the stabilizers, re-projecting the state when each stabilizer is measured forces any continuous noise operator to collapse.
+The strength of the error is then related to the probability that the data block collabses to a specific Pauli error acting on the codestate.
+The physical mechanisms which are used to construct quantum gates is what determines the form of $U_E$ and hence the form of the error operators, $E_j$ and their respective coefficients, $\alpha_j$.